 What Is a Homeowners Association?

-The purpose of an HOA is to set guidelines pertaining to the rate of growth, positively control the marketability and value of homes, and improve the overall standard of living for the community.
+The purpose of an HOA is to set guidelines pertaining to the rate of growth, positively control the marketability and value of homes and improve the overall standard of living for the community.
 To facilitate their objectives, HOAs create bylaws and Covenants, Conditions and Restrictions (CC&Rs).
 These laws are similar to borough codes and ordinances in that they are statutory laws enacted by a smaller governmental committee.

 Like ordinances, they dictate what is allowed to be done on your property and when.
 Because they restrict your ability to start a renovation whenever you want, they can hamper future plans if you don’t gain prior approval.
 Remember, CC&Rs are put in place so that your quality of life is improved and property values remain high.